Orell Füssli: 19th century

 Orell Füssli Buchhandlungs AG (51% OF, 49% Elsässer) moved into the prestigious Kramhof property at Füsslistrasse 4 and opened Switzerland's largest bookshop there in 1993, which has been associated with the name Orell Füssli in Zurich ever since and is often confused with the company's headquarters.
-The revitalised book retailing under the OF name was followed in 1996 by the launch of online book retailing under the domain books.ch.
+In 1996, the revival of book retailing under the OF name led to the launch of online book retailing under the domain books.ch.

-ofa Orell Füssli Werbe AG was spun off as early as 1889 and taken over in 1998 by Lausanne-based Publigroupe, which merged the assets with its own companies, such as Publicis, thus removing the names ofa and Orell Füssli from the advertising market.
+Orell Füssli Werbe was spun off as early as 1889 and taken over in 1998 by Lausanne-based Publigroupe, which merged the assets with its own companies, such as Publicis, thus removing the names OFA and Orell Füssli from the advertising market.
 A new group structure was created as part of a further reorganisation in 1999.
-Orell Füssli Graphische Betriebe Ltd. became Orell Füssli Holding Ltd. and the core operations of Graphische Betriebe - publishing (ofv) and security printing (ofs) - were spun off into independent subsidiaries under the holding company umbrella.
+Orell Füssli Graphische Betriebe Ltd. became Orell Füssli Holding Ltd., and the core operations of Graphische Betriebe—publishing (OFV) and security printing (OFS)—were spun off into independent subsidiaries under the holding company umbrella.

-Teledata Ltd, in which Orell Füssli already held an interest, was acquired in its entirety in 2001 and renamed Orell Füssli Wirtschaftsinformationen Ltd in 2003.
-On 1 July 2008 Orell Füssli Wirtschaftsinformationen Ltd. was wholly acquired by the Axon Active Ltd. group based in Lucerne.
+Orell Füssli acquired Teledata Ltd in its entirety in 2001 and renamed it Orell Füssli Wirtschaftsinformationen Ltd in 2003.
+On 1 July 2008, Orell Füssli Wirtschaftsinformationen Ltd. was wholly acquired by the Axon Active Ltd. group based in Lucerne.
 However, the name Orell Füssli Wirtschaftsinformationen AG was retained.
-In 2014 the company was acquired by the risk management solutions provider CRIF.
+The risk management solutions provider CRIF acquired the company in 2014.

-In July 2002 Orell Füssli acquired a 76% majority interest in the Atlantic Zeiser Group Ltd, which is based in Emmingen-Liptingen (Germany) and had subsidiaries in France, Italy, Spain, the UK and the USA.
-The acquisition expands the repertoire ofs on the one hand and offers it the opportunity to market its expertise worldwide on the other.
-The complete takeover of the company was finalised at the beginning of November 2005.
+In July 2002 Orell Füssli acquired a 76% majority interest in the Atlantic Zeiser Group Ltd, which is based in Emmingen-Liptingen (Germany) and had subsidiaries in France, Italy, Spain, the UK, and the USA.
+The acquisition expanded the company's repertoire and allowed it to market its expertise globally.
+The company's complete takeover was finalised at the beginning of November 2005.

-Atlantic Zeiser Group AG was active in the telephone and credit card business, passport systems and numbering boxes.
+Atlantic Zeiser Group AG was active in the telephone and credit card business, as well as passport systems and numbering boxes.
 With the advent of mobile phones and the decline of telephone cards, Atlantic Zeiser Group AG entered an economic crisis.
-In 2018 the card business was sold to Coesia (IT), while the business with components for the security printing industry remained within Orell Füssli Holding as Zeiser.
+In 2018, the card business was sold to Coesia (IT), while the business with components for the security printing industry remained with Orell Füssli Holding as Zeiser.

 In 2020, Orell Füssli Holding merged with its subsidiaries Orell Füssli Security Printing Ltd and Orell Füssli Dienstleistungs Ltd and has since traded as Orell Füssli Ltd.

 In 2020, Orell Füssli Ltd acquired a stake in the technology company Procivis, followed by the majority takeover in 2021.

 In 2022, Orell Füssli Ltd acquired hep Verlag AG, a Swiss publisher of textbooks and reference books based in Berne.

+In 2025, Orell Füssli AG acquired SKV AG, a leading Swiss provider of learning media for commercial and business education, from the Swiss Commercial Association.